MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1.  ![Select Stop recording.](media/troubleshooting-proxy/proxy-admin-toolbar-stop-recording.png)

-1. After you've finish recording, you can view the recorded sessions by selecting **Session recordings** in the Admin View toolbar.
+1. After you've finished recording, you can view the recorded sessions by selecting **Session recordings** in the Admin View toolbar.
 A list of recorded sessions from the previous 48 hours will appear.

    ![List of session recordings.](media/troubleshooting-proxy/recording-list.png)